On the Front Lines: Elevating Test, Trace and Treatment Strategies

 - Do we understand our lab capacity and projected turnaround times for testing?

-In a large metropolitan community, Huron worked with local officials and multiple entities to activate testing programs at the peak of the city’s outbreak.
-For this community, priorities included lab capacity assessment and support, clinical staffing analysis and coordination for hospitals and post-acute care, hotel clinical development, COVID-19 pop-up testing site setup and operation, and project management of mobile testing sites.
+In New York City, Huron worked with local officials and multiple entities to activate testing programs at the peak of the city’s outbreak.
+For this community, priorities included lab capacity assessment and support, clinical staffing analysis and coordination for hospitals and post-acute care, hotel field hospital and isolation development, COVID-19 pop-up testing site setup and operation, project management of mobile testing sites, and coordination of testing for the Department of Education.

-Tracking the coronavirus is as important as testing for the virus.
-However, as coronavirus infection rates climb, the operational, human and technological challenges of contact tracing are becoming increasingly difficult to scale.
-HIPAA compliance, adequately trained workforces, quality assurance, reporting and analytics, and contact management are critical components of contact tracing programs.
+Tracking the coronavirus is just as important in suppressing the spread as testing for the virus.
+As coronavirus infection rates climb, the operational, human and technological challenges of contact tracing are becoming increasingly difficult to scale with positive patient experiences.
+HIPAA compliance, adequately trained and compassionate workforces, appropriate scripting, quality assurance programs, reporting and analytics, contact management, and technology are critical components of contact tracing programs.
 While some organizations may have expertise in one area or another, most are not prepared to execute fully in every area.

 Below are several key questions organizations should be able to answer when developing a comprehensive contact tracing program: